 Step 2: Edit .htaccess file and open up this file notepad and add this line of code

 “php_value max_execution_time 300” to the file.

-Hence, this will Increase maximum execution time and the error ought to be fixed within this time increment.
+Hence, this will Increase maximum execution time, and the error will fix within this time increment.

 You encounter server errors when your WooCommerce stores don’t get any response from the server.
 Let’s dig into what causes this issue and how we can fix it.

 500 Internal Server Error

 It appears suddenly and doesn’t even tell you what the problem is and how to resolve it.
 The internal server error is caused by corrupted ‘.htaccess file’ in the central directory.
 The files exceed the PHP memory limit, etc. However, two common fixes are